Actively Recruiting

 - Previous surgery on the vagus nerve, including cervical vagotomy

-- Prior thoracic, abdominal, or brain surgeries that may limit data collection or interpretation
+- Prior thoracic, abdominal, or brain surgeries limiting data collection or interpretation

-- Previous diagnosis or history of orthostatic intolerance such as POTS, neurocardiogenic syncope, orthostatic hypotension, or autonomic dysfunction
+- Previous diagnosis or history of orthostatic intolerance, such as POTS, neurocardiogenic syncope, or autonomic dysfunction

-- Having an implanted cardiac device like a pacemaker or vagal nerve stimulator
+- Having an implanted cardiac device or vagal nerve stimulator

-- History of neurological disease that may limit data collection or interpretation
+- History of neurological disease limiting data collection or interpretation

-- Any clinical abnormalities that increase risk or interfere with trial results according to the investigator
+- Any clinical abnormalities increasing risk or interfering with trial results as judged by the investigator

 AI-Screening